An interdisciplinary approach preparing graduates to find solutions to society's most pressing social problems

 By the Numbers

-- There are over 3,000 Heller alums, with 83% living in the United States and 17% abroad.
-Heller alumni are found in positions of leadership in social policy and management all over the world, making a significant difference in the lives of the vulnerable.
+There are more than 3,700 Heller alumni, with 81% living in the United States and 19% living abroad.
+Heller alumni hold positions in social policy and management all over the world, making a significant difference in their communities.

 FACULTY AND RESEARCH STAFF